Click play to listen to this article.

 So as I’ve been saying about any negative emotion: sadness is not something you should try to banish or suppress.
 The trick is feeling it but not reacting negatively because of it.

-Discover 5 practical and no-fluff ways on how to love yourself after your breakup to heal your broken heart and feel great again.
+Discover 6 practical, no-fluff ways on how to love yourself after your breakup and accelerate your recovery.

 8 Types of Breakups (And How To Navigate Each One)

 Angry breakup, cheating breakup, sudden breakup, and more.
 Discover 8 most common types of breakups and learn to navigate each one.

 A Practical Guide To Modern Dating After A Breakup

 A complete guide to dating after a breakup — whether you want to date casually or find true and lasting love.

 Breakups suck, but there are many worse things that could happen to you.
 So be grateful a breakup is the only thing on your plate.